 Directed by action specialist Andrew Davis (The Fugitive and Under Siege) from an original script by John Bishop, The Package is a surprisingly suspenseful, engaging political thriller.
 The story moves at a brisk pace, and as expected from a Davis movie, the action sequences are well-staged.
 The climax is pretty good too.
 Although the film deals with an array of complex issues, The Package never gets too dense — it remains a fun thriller whose only purpose is to keep you entertained.

 Gene Hackman is rock solid — I’ve never seen him give a bad performance.
 Hackman’s sincere work is the glue that keeps the film together.
 I also liked the fact that he was given an older love interest.
 Joanna Cassidy has nice rapport with Hackman (they were also a great screen couple in Under Fire, another fine thriller) — it’s nice to see a middle-aged couple at the center of an action movie.

 Tommy Lee Jones is another consistently good actor.
 He underplays his villain nicely.
 Pam Grier (Jackie Brown) has a small role as Cassidy’s friend.
 Dennis Franz (Dressed to Kill) is Hackman’s old buddy and John Heard (Cat People) is a corrupt military officer.
 All these fine performances lend credibility to this fun, but far-fetched conspiracy thriller.
-James Newton Howard’s (The Dark Knight and The Hunger Games) vigorous music is another plus.
+James Newton Howard’s (The Dark Knight) vigorous music is another plus.